-The 1031 Exchange has been cited as the most powerful wealth-building tool still available to taxpayers.
+It is a wise tax and investment strategy as well as an estate planning tool.
+The 1031 exchange has been considered as one of the most powerful wealth-building tool still available to taxpayers.
 It has been a major part of the success strategy of countless financial wizards and real estate gurus.

-Real estate property held for business use or investment qualifies for a 1031 Exchange.
-A personal residence does not qualify and, generally, a fix-and-flip property also doesn't qualify because it fits in the category of property being held for sale.
-Vacation or second homes, which are not held as rentals do not qualify for 1031 treatment; however, there is a usage test under Paragraph 280 of the tax code that may apply to those properties.
+Only real property held for business use or as an investment qualifies for a 1031 exchange.
+A personal residence does not qualify and, generally, a fix-and-flip property also doesn't qualify because it fits into the prohibited category of a property purchased solely for resale.
+Vacation or second homes that are not held as rental properties usually do not qualify for 1031 treatment; however, there is a usage test under Section 280A of the tax code that may apply to those properties.

+To qualify as a 1031 exchange today, the transaction must take the form of an "exchange" rather than just a sale of one property with the subsequent purchase of another.
 First, the property being sold and the new replacement property must both be held for investment purposes or for productive use in a trade or a business.
 They must be "like-kind" properties.

 - An office in exchange for a shopping center